“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Finally, we have a list of over-the-counter meds that we suggest everyone has packed.
 Being prepared helps you stay healthy during a trip.
 Do not expect to be able to buy these meds there if you get sick overseas.
 If you get ill on a Saturday evening, you will not find open stores anywhere, and most stores, even pharmacies, may not be available on Sunday.

-Joelle learned in Norway on vacation with her husband that some countries require a prescription for Sudafed or Benadryl.
+Joelle learned on vacation with her husband in Norway that some countries require a prescription for Sudafed or Benadryl.
 They both had terrible colds and were going through their supply.
 She wanted to restock, but it was not possible in Norway.

 What are the must-have meds for a long flight?
 Check out Essential Medications for a Long Flight: A Nurses Guide